Chart Color Schemes

 An assessment of population growth drivers in Connells Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Connells Point is around 3,086, showing an increase of 202 people since the 2021 Census which reported a population of 2,884.
-This growth reflects an inferred resident population of 3,022 from AreaSearch's examination of the latest ERP data release by the ABS in June 2024, along with four additional validated new addresses since the Census date.
-This results in a population density ratio of 2,996 persons per square kilometer, placing Connells Point in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 7.0% growth since the census is within 0.6 percentage points of its SA4 region (7.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of the suburb of Connells Point is around 3,086, reflecting an increase of 202 people since the 2021 Census which reported a population of 2,884.
+This growth is inferred from AreaSearch's resident population estimate of 3,022 following examination of the ABS' latest ERP data release in June 2024 and four additional validated new addresses since the Census date.
+The suburb's population density ratio is 2,996 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Connells Point's growth rate of 7.0% since census is within 0.6 percentage points of its SA4 region (7.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 95.0% of overall population gains during recent periods in the suburb.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.

-These projections anticipate an above median population growth for Australian statistical areas, with the suburb expected to expand by 694 persons to 2041, reflecting a total increase of 20.7% over the 17 years.
+These projections indicate an above median population growth is expected for the suburb, with an estimated increase of 738 persons to 2041, reflecting a total increase of 21.8% over the 17 years.

 Frequently Asked Questions - Population